It’s the most wonderful time of the year again!

-And choose those with the root ball still attached to them because you can replant them once the holidays are over.
+And choose a tree with the root ball still attached to it because you will be able to replant it once the holidays are over.

 Many of us love decorating our homes with Christmas lights as they create a magical atmosphere.

-Try to pick LED lights as they are a lot more energy-efficient and they last for a really long time.
+Try to pick LED lights as they are a lot more energy-efficient and they last for a very long time.

-And remember to switch them off whenever you leave the house or during the night to save energy.
+And remember to turn them off whenever you leave the house or during the night to save energy.